Terropterus: Classification

 Wang et al. classified Terropterus within the Mixopteridae, a family part of the Carcinosomatoidea superfamily.
 The specialized and spiny third appendages of Terropterus are known from both the Mixopteridae and the closely related Megalograptidae.
 Terropterus could confidently be placed in within the Mixopteridae due to its styliform (in this case scorpion-like) telson and the morphology of its fourth and fifth pair of appendages, which were of Hughmilleria-type, characteristic of the mixopterids.
 In the phylogenetic analysis by Wang and colleagues, Terropterus xiushanensis was recovered as the sister taxon of Lanarkopterus dolichoschelus, consistent with what was expected from its morphology.
 The cladogram below is adapted from a previous 2015 phylogenetic analysis by James Lamsdell and colleagues, noted by Wang and colleagues to be "largely congruent" with their results, with the addition of Terropterus in the position determined by Wang and colleagues.

+In his 2025 eurypterid monograph, James Lamsdell classified Terropterus and Lanarkopterus in the distinct family Lanarkopteridae, closely related to the Mixopteridae (which per Lamsdell contains just Mixopterus).'

 Paleoecology

 Mixopterids such as Terropterus are believed to have been predatory animals.
 Their large and forward-facing appendages were presumably used to capture prey.
 Among modern arthropods, these appendages can be compared to the so-called "catching baskets" of the arachnids in the order Amblypygi, also formed by spiny appendages.
 Given the variety in the morphology of the large and spiny third appendage, not only within the Mixopteridae but also within the Carcinosomatoidea at large, it is possible that the arrangement and size of the spines and podomeres reflect different hunting strategies, or different sizes of prey animals.
 Because of its large size, large spiny appendages and a telson potentially capable of stinging prey and injecting venom (as possibly inferred from other mixopterid fossils), Terropterus is likely to have been the apex predator of its marine ecosystem.
 Other animals whose fossils have been preserved in the lower member (early Silurian portion) of the Xiushan Formation include the trilobite Luojiashania, the gastropods Coelozone and Hormotoma, the brachiopods Eospirifer, Leptostrophia, Nalivkinia and Nucleospira, as well as fragmentary remains of another eurypterid, of the Pterygotidae family.